Mac Won't Connect to Wi-Fi? Here're 10 Fixes

 Change DNS Settings

-Normally, DNS addresses are obtained automatically.
-If your current DNS is not working properly, you can try using a free public DNS.
-Google has a free DNS.
-You can have a try.
+Typically, DNS addresses are obtained automatically.
+If your current DNS isn't working as expected, consider using a free public DNS like Google's DNS.

-- Click Network in the sidebar, then click Network Services on the right.
+- Click on Wi-Fi in the sidebar, then select a network on the right.

 - Click the OK button and reconnect to the network.